peterjc/thapbi-pict/docs/examples/woody_hosts/sample_summary.rst

 For example, the final rows are the two DNA mixture controls (blue and pink) and the negative controls (orange).
 These have almost no metadata, and the negative controls read counts are all zero.

+The plain text table ``with-metadata.samples.onebp.xlsx`` is the same, but without the colours and formatting.
+The files generated without metadata (``thapbi-pict.samples.onebp.xlsx`` etc) lack the extra columns and the background colour bands.